Enquil/CodeInstitute-Project-2/README.md

 * Index
   * Basic welcome page
   * Login form with "forgot password" password function
   * Link to creating a user

+* New game
+  * game selection buttons based on categories
+  * back button (link) to navigate back to homepage

+## User Experience
+---